AndresH18/Beginning-CPP-Programming---From-Beginner-to-Beyond/Section 13_Classes and Objects/README.md

 > [!NOTE]
 > When we create temporal objects (r-values), they will occupy storage.
 We use the move constructor to copy the
 > addresses of its resources in the heap and store them in the l-value object that will be created.
-Finally we set the
+Finally, we set the
 > pointers of the source to null to prevent the resources from being deleted.

 Syntax of Move constructor: `Type::Type(Type&& source);`